HuangYuTse/GM1602lib/README.md

 <img src="GM1602_3.jpg" width="30%" height="30%">

+## Getting started

+download ZIP and import by Arduino IDE

+You can run example file then you will know how to use it

 ## GM1602
 This precision sensor from Honeywell is the best sensing solution for measuring CO gas.